Transition Academic Programs

 Aggie Gateway to Success

 Qualified students are selected for provisional admission by the Office of Admissions to participate in the Aggie Gateway to Success (AGS or Gateway) program as General Studies students.
-Students participating in this mandatory program are assigned 6 hours of University Core Curriculum courses plus a study skills class during the second summer session (July-August) prior to their first fall semester at Texas A&M University.
+Students participating in this mandatory on-campus program are assigned 6 hours of University Core Curriculum courses plus a study skills class during the second summer session (July-August) prior to their first fall semester at Texas A&M University.
 They participate in peer-mentor led groups and must reside on campus during the summer.
+Students are expected to live on-campus during the program.
 Participating students must attend a designated New Student Conference.
 Gateway students may apply for summer Financial Aid.

 Students who pass all assigned summer courses with at least a 2.0 grade point average and no failing grades earn the right to continue as fully admitted students for the fall semester.
 They gain the opportunity to earn acceptance into any major program for which they meet regular change of curriculum requirements.
 Gateway students are advised by Transition Academic Programs advisors about the best way to complete these requirements.